 OLAP solutions and scalability are a direct function of the amount of queried data and the number of users executing queries at the same time.
 If the available data is static, the number of users on the system is proportional to query.
 The added burden of data updates alone with constant query execution also affects real-time data warehouse systems.
 Complex queries and large numbers of users trying to access the data warehouse for reporting will result in query content scenarios as well as limit system scalability.
 To meet this challenge, you may want to segregate reports that require real-time data from those that require static data.
 While not ideal, it can provide relief and assist in keeping the data flowing and users happy.

 ETL will not die, and neither will the tools used extract, transform and load data from its source to a data warehouse.
 Informatica has redesigned its marketing to include new features that help customer organize big data into meaningful information.
 A close second is IBM Infosphere Datastage, followed by Microsoft SSIS and Oracle ODI.
-Alternatives to the big three include Talend, SAP BOD, and Snaplogic.
+Alternatives to the big three include Talend, SAP BOD, Snaplogic and Pentaho.
 All offer a way to reign in your fears and manage your data.

 ETL and the tools, especially those provided by the leading developers in the data warehousing space, are here to stay.
 The longevity of ETL based applications in this industry will depend on their ability to effectively and efficiently allow customers to employ the ETL process concurrently with query execution.